hatsumatsu/m/README.md

 new MyModule('( min-width: 800px )');
 ```

-Classes extended from M are automatically initiated and destroyed based on the provided media query.
+Classes extended from M are automatically initiated and destroyed based on the provided media query (defaults to `screen`).

 ### Lifecycle Functions